harness/developer-hub/docs/platform/variables-and-expressions/extracting-characters-from-harness-variable-expressions.md

 ---
 title: Extracting characters from Harness variable expressions
-description: You can return the character at a specified index in a Harness variable expression string.
+description: You can verify a sequence of characters at a specified index in a Harness variable expression string.
 sidebar_position: 4
 helpdocs_topic_id: 91bhqk7t4q
 helpdocs_category_id: bp8t5hf922